oliverfoster/adapt-v4-prototype/README.md

 ```bash
 adaptv4 create course
 ```
-3. You might need to:
+3. As the folder change seems a bit broken at the moment, you might need to:
 ```bash
 cd my-adapt-course
 adaptv4 install
 ```
-As the folder change seems a bit broken at the moment
 4. Build it:
 ```bash
 grunt dev